Durant Motors

-Durant Motors is a defunct American multinational automobile manufacturer, previously headquartered in Detroit, Michigan, United States.
+Durant Motors was an American multinational automobile manufacturer, previously headquartered in Detroit, Michigan, United States.
 It was incorporated on January 12, 1921 by William C. Durant, who was the former founder and CEO of General Motors.

 The company introduced three automobiles originally, Star, Durant and Flint, but also acquired Locomobile shortly after the initial founding.
 In addition, Durant Motors added Mason Truck and created a rebadged version of the Star for international markets, called the Rugby.
-Five production locations were established: Lansing, Michigan, Flint, Michigan, Elizabeth, New Jersey, Oakland, California, and Leaside, Ontario, Canada.
+Five production locations were established: Lansing, Michigan; Flint, Michigan; Elizabeth, New Jersey; Oakland, California; and Leaside, Ontario, Canada.

 While the company initially amassed good success, slowing sales and poor stock positions up to and subsequently following the 1929 stock market crash caused the company to cease all production in August, 1931.
 The company went into liquidation in 1933.

 History

+Initial founding and Durant brand

 William Durant founded Durant Motors on January 12, 1921, which came four months after his resignation from General Motors.
 After his leave from General Motors, he was able to quickly raise over $5 Million from New York banking friends and colleagues to provide enough capital and planning to start the corporation.

-Durant attempted to be a full-line automobile producer of cars and fielded the Flint, Durant, and Star brands, which were designed to meet Buick, Oldsmobile, Oakland, and Chevrolet price points.
-Billy Durant also acquired luxury-car maker Locomobile of Bridgeport, Connecticut, at its liquidation sale in 1922; in theory, Locomobile gave him a product that would compete against Cadillac, Rolls-Royce, and Pierce-Arrow.
+A prototype vehicle was announced in March 1921, designed around a 4-cylinder engine.
+Durant had brought in Alfred Sturt and Fred Hohnesee to design and develop this prototype.
+Both men originally worked with Durant in the early days of Chevrolet.
+The prototype car was displayed in New York City on August 4, 1921, and within days over 30,000 cars were pre-ordered, generating $31 million.

+Known as the Model A-22, it scheduled to be produced in the former Goodyear Tire and Rubber Company factory in Long Island City, New York.
+Shortly after, Durant also purchased the Sheridan plant in Muncie, Indiana from General Motors and did not continue to produce cars under the Sheridan badge.
+The plant was used to start to manufacture 6-cylinder engine cars.